-British-Swiss director Max Hoehn is the first recipient of the Independent
+British-Swiss director Max Hoehn was a recent nominee for Best Young Director at the 2016 International Opera Awards and the first recipient of the Independent

-His productions as director include Biedermann and the Arsonists (Independent Opera at Sadler's Wells), Stephen Oliver's The Waiter's Revenge (Birmingham Opera Company), Il Matrimonio Segreto (UK Tour) and a concert staging of Prokofiev's The Fiery Angel (Scottish Opera).
-In summer 2017 he launched Opera Lab Europe (OLÉ) with Café Carnage, a trio of a cappella operas by Judith Weir, Stephen Oliver and Zad Moultaka performed at Lisbon's LX Factory.
-Plans for 2018 include directing scenes for the Royal College of Music and National Opera Studio and a new production of Rodelinda (Cambridge Handel Opera Company).
+His productions as director include Biedermann and the Arsonists (Independent Opera at Sadler's Wells, UK Premiere), Rodelinda (Cambridge Handel Opera Company) Stephen Oliver's The Waiter's Revenge (Birmingham Opera Company), Il Matrimonio Segreto (UK Tour), a concert staging of Prokofiev's The Fiery Angel (Scottish Opera) and a promenade version of Hansel and Gretel performed for children in the woods (Iford Festival Education Project).
+As part of Scottish Opera's 2017/18 Sunday Series he staged From Russia with Love, a compilation of Russian operatic scenes performed by National Opera Studio Young Artists.
+His short film, Violetta's Ghosts, based on La Traviata, was released on the Opera Vision website earlier this year.
+In summer 2017 he launched a new group Opera Lab Europe (OLÉ) with 3 a cappella operas by Judith Weir, Stephen Oliver and Zad Moultaka performed at Lisbon's LX Factory.
+Max works regularly with Young Artist Programmes and music colleges.
+Over the past year he has directed scenes with Royal College of Music students in London and the National Opera Studio's residency at Scottish Opera.

-Max's work has been supported by Arts Council England, the British Council's Artist International Development Fund, the Swiss Cultural Fund of Great Britain, William and Judith Bollinger, the Kobler Trust, the Tilett Trust, the Spoli Fund at the Jewish Music Institute, the Arab British Cultural Centre, Sir Alan Cox and Lady Ros Shelley and the Russky Mir Foundation.
+Max's work has been supported by Arts Council England, the British Council's Artist International Development Fund, the Swiss Cultural Fund of Great Britain, William and Judith Bollinger, the Opera Awards Foundation Bursary, the Kobler Trust, the Tilett Trust, the Spoli Fund at the Jewish Music Institute, the Arab British Cultural Centre, Sir Alan Cox and Lady Ros Shelley and the Russky Mir Foundation.

 Contact Max at email@example.com